|Note: These settings are accessed via the Admin menu, which is displayed to Admin users only (hidden from Member users).

 The Network Classification page is made up of the following UI elements:

-- Internal IPs: An input field used to enter a list of the IP CIDR blocks used inside the network.
+- Internal IPs: An input field used to enter, with a comma-separated list, the IP CIDR blocks used inside the network.

-- Automatically include RFC1918 IP Space: A checkbox used to specify, using a comma-separated list, whether the RFC1918 IP Space and other common private ranges are included along with the user-defined Internal IPs list.
+- Automatically include RFC1918 IP Space: A checkbox used to specify whether the RFC1918 IP Space and other common private ranges are included along with the user-defined Internal IPs list.
 This option is checked by default.

-- Internal ASNs field: An input field used to enter a list of ASNs used inside the network.
+- Internal ASNs field: An input field used to enter, with a comma-separated list, the ASNs used inside the network.

-- Automatically Include Private ASNs: A checkbox used to specify, using a comma-separated list, whether private 16- and 32-bit ASNs are included along with the user-defined Internal ASNs list.
+- Automatically Include Private ASNs: A checkbox used to specify whether private 16- and 32-bit ASNs are included along with the user-defined Internal ASNs list.
 This option is checked by default.

 - Save button: Click to save any changes that have been made since arriving on the page.